ali-shahshank/Quizzical/README.md

 - **Quiz Customization**

-  - Select by category (23 options) and difficulty (Easy/Medium/Hard)
+  - Select by category from 23 options and 3 difficulty (Easy/Medium/Hard)
   - 10-question format with professional time limits
   - Auto quiz submission on time retire.